Cloud090/ATW306_AI_Audiobooks/README.md

 The following repository contains the codebase for an emotional audiobook generator.
 It comprises of two sections, which will need to be set up and run separately - the Frontend, and the Gradio Interface.

+Multiple working branches have been left for historical purposes, but everything needed to run the audiobook generator is in the main branch.

 ## Frontend

 ## Gradio Interface